zck/unit-test.arc/README.markdown

     Running suite math
     math.numbers-are-equal passed!
     math.this-test-will-fail failed: 4 should be 3 but instead was 4
-    In math, 1 of 2 passed.
+    In suite math, 1 of 2 tests passed.

     Running suite math.adding
+    math.adding.bad failed: (+ 2 2) should be 3 but instead was 4
     math.adding.good passed!
-    math.adding.bad failed: (+ 2 2) should be 3 but instead was 4
-    In math.adding, 1 of 2 passed.
+    In suite math.adding, 1 of 2 tests passed.

     Running suite math.subtracting
+    math.subtracting.bad failed: (- 2 42) should be 0 but instead was -40
     math.subtracting.good passed!
-    math.subtracting.bad failed: (- 2 42) should be 0 but instead was -40
-    In math.subtracting, 1 of 2 passed.
+    In suite math.subtracting, 1 of 2 tests passed.

     Oh dear, 3 of 6 failed.
-    nil
+    (3 6)

 If you want to run only one suite that's nested inside another one, that's possible.
 Just call `run-suite` with the full name of the suite you want to run.
 The full name is simply the names of all the parents of the suite concatenated together, with a period between them, then the suite's name:

     arc> (run-suite math.adding)

     Running suite math.adding
+    math.adding.bad failed: (+ 2 2) should be 3 but instead was 4
     math.adding.good passed!
-    math.adding.bad failed: (+ 2 2) should be 3 but instead was 4
-    In math.adding, 1 of 2 passed.
+    In suite math.adding, 1 of 2 tests passed.

     Oh dear, 1 of 2 failed.
-    nil
+    (1 2)

 ## Setup